ahsan2github/TurbulentEnergyAnalsyis/README.md

 # TurbulentEnergyAnalsyis
-Analysis of scale dependent energy transfer in turbulent flows in wavelet domain
+Analysis of scale dependent energy transfer in turbulent flows using wavelets